The Top Spine Surgeons in the Dallas, TX Area

-Anterior cervical discectomy and fusion (ACDF) is a combined minimally invasive surgical procedure to remove damaged or injured disc material from the spine in the neck and relieve the pain associated with compressed spinal nerves.
+Anterior cervical discectomy and fusion (ACDF) is a combined minimally invasive surgical procedure to remove damaged or injured disc material from the spine in the neck.

 A microdiscectomy is a minimally invasive spine surgery to remove portions of a damaged spinal disc in order to relieve back pain.
 During the procedure, only the affected portion of the disc is removed to leave the majority of the disc intact and maintain the integrity of the spine.

 A posterior cervical decompression is a complex spine surgery done to alleviate severe compression on the spinal cord and nerves.
 Specialized instrumentation is placed to provide stability and allow for fusion to develop.